 Digital Promise works at the intersection of education leaders, researchers, and entrepreneurs and developers to improve learning with the power of technology.

 Connecting, convening, and working together on shared goals helps move from vision to reality.
 Our League of Innovative Schools is a national network of forward-thinking K-12 school district superintendents who together solve the challenges facing our schools through innovation and technology.
-Our Adult Learning Beacon communities are working together across multiple agencies to scale their partnerships to support learners.
+Our Verizon Innovative Learning Schools is a network of 253 low-income middle schools that provide 1:1 mobile devices, connectivity on and off campus, and professional development, to create an environment that prepares students for college and the jobs of the future.

 Nothing inspires, mobilizes, and builds capacity for change like stories.
 We continually document the progress of districts, schools, educators, and students toward transforming teaching and learning and expanding opportunity.
 We share these stories through our blog, social media channels, and traditional media so others can learn from – and be inspired by – these experiences.